QualiSystems/cloudshell-help/docs/devguide/develop-config-management-scripts-for-apps/ansible-playbook-dev-for-apps/add-playbook-to-app.md

 - Provide the value as part of the App template, making it the default value for every instance of this App template.
 - Specify a static value in the App in the blueprint.
 - Specify a dynamic value in the App in the blueprint, linking the parameter to one of the blueprint’s Global Inputs.
-To do so, just enter the global input’s name in curly brackets as the parameter value, or click the “plus” button to select an available Global Input.
+To do so, just enter the global input’s name in curly brackets as the parameter value, or click the "plus” button to select an available Global Input.
 - Pass a value using the API, as illustrated in this [Parameters](./ansible-playbook-examples.md#parameters).
 This will replace any value provided in the App template or in the blueprint.

 1. Open the **App Resource** tab, and enter the VM’s access credentials.